ripaul/ripaul.github.io/README.md

 I did my [bachelor's thesis](misc/bsc.pdf) under the supervision of [Monika Henzinger](https://taa.cs.univie.ac.at/team/person/40337/) and [Christian Schulz](https://schulzchristian.github.io/) on random walk algorithms for maximal matching in dynamic graphs.
 I did my [master's thesis](https://utheses.univie.ac.at/detail/63903/) on hyperparameter optimization for Markov chain Monte Carlo algorithms using Bayesian optimization under the supervision of Katharina Nöh, Fredrik Jadebeck and [Christoph Dellago](https://lise.univie.ac.at/physikerinnen/aktuell/Dellago.htm).

-My first ever publication immediately got me an Erdős number of 4, which I doubt I'll be able to beat in the future: Me 🡒 Monika Henzinger 🡒 Bob Tarjan 🡒 Fan Chung 🡒 Paul Erdős.
+Not to brag, but my first ever publication immediately got me an Erdős number of 4, which I doubt I'll be able to beat in the future: Me 🡒 Monika Henzinger 🡒 Bob Tarjan 🡒 Fan Chung 🡒 Paul Erdős.

 ### Research interests